 Have your next Beach Holiday on the Dalmatian Coast

-Brits visited Dalmatia in their throngs in the 70s and 80s, but civil war put an end to this until the mid-noughties.
+Brits visited Dalmatia in their throngs in the 70s and 80s, but civil war put an end to this and turned the area into an unusual holiday destination.
 Now, Croatia’s Dalmatian Coast is again being recognised as a great alternative to other European beach holiday destinations, such as the south coasts of France or Spain.
 The region boasts many island destinations, each with their own character.
 This means that there is a destination to suit all tastes.
 Hvar has got to be the trendiest of the islands, with fancy hotels, bars and restaurants, but those who prefer things more down to earth should try the island of Mljet with its National Forest Park and sandy beach, Saplunara.
 Or you could try the remote island of Lastovo to get away from the crowds.
 Vis is a popular destination for foodies who will appreciate the fresh local produce.
 On the Dalmatian mainland there are many more great beachside resorts, as well as fascinating cities, such as Dubrovnik and Split.

 Go on a Spa Weekend in Bled, Slovenia

-You may not consider Slovenia a likely choice for a holiday, let alone a spa break, but the resort of Bled is one of the most immersive retreats in Europe.
+You would probably consider Slovenia to be an unusual place for a holiday, and certainly for a spa break, but the resort of Bled is one of the most immersive retreats in Europe.
 Situated in the Slovenian Alps, Bled’s surrounding landscape is breath-taking.
 The towering mountain peaks, glistening lake and fresh alpine air give the region a healing quality.
 Why not take your R and R further by booking into one of the local spa hotels, such as the luxurious Grand Hotel Toplice, which boasts a natural thermal spring swimming pool and private beach overlooking Lake Bled, as well as a spa and sauna.
 When you aren’t relaxing you can visit the surrounding sites, including Bled Castle, Vintgar Gorge and Maze Bled.

 Take your Golf Clubs to Poland